Research Outcomes Reporting

 - check that the information to be submitted is NOT sensitive or confidential.

 It is possible to make a nil return declaration, for example if your award has only just started.

-For some funders, notably UKRI, the submission period will be from Monday 3 February to 4pm on Thursday 12 March 2020.
+For some funders, notably UKRI, the submission period will be from 1st February 2021 to 11th March 2021.

 Non-compliant Principal Investigators (PIs) may face sanctions from their funders.
 For UKRI, this means PIs will lose eligibility to be a PI or Co-Investigator on further awards and current awards may have payments withheld until the PI becomes compliant.